Kampong: Malaysia

 Riverside kampung on the road from Kuantan to Dungun in 1964.

 In Malaysia, a kampung is defined as a locality with 10,000 or fewer people.
 Since historical times, every Malay village has operated under the leadership of a penghulu (village chief), who has the power to hear civil matters in his village (see Courts of Malaysia for more details).
 A Malay village typically contains a mosque or surau, paddy fields or orchards, and wooden Malay houses on stilts.
 It is common to see a cemetery near the mosque.
 Dirt roads are more common than paved roads for village people to travel between kampongs.

 The British introduced the Kampung Baru ("New Village") programme as a means of encouraging Malays to adapt to urban life.
 This is distinct from the new villages established for the Chinese population under the Briggs Plan in 1950, which functioned as internment camps intended to separate suspected Malayan National Liberation Army (MNLA) guerillas of the Malayan Communist Party (MCP) from their rural civilian supporters during the Malayan Emergency.

 Malaysia's long-serving prime minister Mahathir Mohamad lauded urban lifestyles in his 1970 book The Malay Dilemma and associated kampong village life with "backward traditionalism".
 He also had the kampung setinggan (squatter settlements) cleared and new buildings constructed to house their residents in proper housing.

 Philippines

-Kampung Islam (Campo Islam) Barangay Hall, a village hall; barangay is a village level unit.

 In the Philippines, especially in the southern part which is dominated by Moro Muslims, the word kampung was also adopted, but in a Hispanized form, becoming campo.
 This name itself was originally the influence of the Malayanized Muslim powers that had triumphed in the south of the Philippines, such as the Sultanate of Sulu, Sultanate of Maguindanao, Sultanate of Buayan, and Sultanates of Lanao.
 Especially the Sultanate of Sulu, because it is close to the spread of Malay culture, its influence is very noticeable, in terms of vocabulary, in this case the word kampung.
-An example of a place called kampung is a barangay in Zamboanga City, namley Campo Islam or Kampung Islam (lit.
+An example of a place called kampung is a barangay in Zamboanga City, namely Campo Islam or Kampung Islam (lit.
 'Islamic Village').